voxpupuli/puppet-graylog_api/REFERENCE.md

 Data type: `Stdlib::Port`

 The port to listen on.
-Defaults to 5044.

 Default value: 5044